samullen/presentations/tdd_youve_been_doing_it_all_along/presentation.md

   - Helps me figure out if things are going to work
   - Helps me determine estimates
   - It tells me how hard it's going to be to upgrade/refactor

+^
+R Jeffries and G Melnik, writing for IEE have reported that TDD helps in decreasing production bugs by 40-80%.
+Of course, it can add 10-30% to the initial development time and cost but considering the factors like defect fixes, and maintenance it is justified to implement TDD for the first phase of project development.
+In fact, the benefits of TDD have been tested on real projects by several companies and they found that the process is enormously beneficial.

+---